 The distribution of temperature observations (see appendices) at different depths and for the different averaging periods, are not regular in space or time.
 At one extreme, regions exist in which every one-degree square contains data and no interpolation needs to be performed.
 At the other extreme are regions in which few if any data exist.
 Thus, with variable data spacing the average separation distance between gridpoints containing data is a function of geographical position and averaging period.
 However, if we computed and used a different average separation distance for each variable at each depth and each averaging period, we would be generating analyses in which the wavelengths of observed phenomena might differ from one depth level to another and from one season to another.
-In WOA94, a fixed influence radius of 555 kilometers was used to allow uniformity in the analysis of all variables.
-For the present analyses (as well as for WOA98 and WOA01), a three-pass analysis, based on Barnes (1964), with influence radii of 888, 666, and 444 km was used.
+In WOA94, a fixed influence radius of 555 kilometers was used to allow uniformity in the analysis of variables.
+For WOA98, WOA01, WOA05, WOA09, and for the WOA13 analysis on the one-degree grid, a three-pass analysis, based on Barnes (1964), with influence radii of 892, 669, and 446 km was For the WOA13 analysis on the used. quarter-degree grid, a three-pass analysis with influence radii of 321, 267, and 214 km was used - See Table 1 in section 3.4.1 for a comparison of the radii of influences on the different grids.